RobMal123/gaze-estimation-testing/README.md

 # MobileGaze Gaze Estimation Setup

-This project runs **inference-only** gaze estimation on videos using a streamlined version of [MobileGaze](https://github.com/yakhyo/gaze-estimation) with enhanced 3D-style arrow visualization.
+This project runs **inference-only** gaze estimation on videos using a streamlined version of [MobileGaze](https://github.com/yakhyo/gaze-estimation)

 ## Quick Start